Get the Most out of HubSpot Lists!

-Here are our top 9 ways to use HubSpot lists, organized by:
+Below we have our 9 favorite ways to use HubSpot lists.

-First, let's go over the two different list types in HubSpot: active and static.
+First, for context, let's go over the two different list types in HubSpot: active and static.

 Active vs. Static Lists